-• DMI can be reduced if rations are either very wet or dry.
-This is because highly fibrous rations fill up the rumen and are fermented slowly meaning the cattle will not eat as much.
+DMI can be reduced if rations are either very wet or dry.
+Highly fibrous rations fill up the rumen and are fermented slowly meaning the cattle will not eat as much.
 If feeding a TMR and mixed rations containing forage, aim for a DM of 40-55%.